OctaDist/OctaDist/README.md

 OctaDist can be used for studying the structural distortion in coordination complexes.
 With the abilities of OctaDist, you can:

-- analyze the structure of octahedral coordination complexes.
+- analyze the structure and conformation of coordination complexes.
 - compute the octahedral distortion parameters.
 - explore tilting distortion in perovskite and metal-organic framework.
 - display 3D molecule and other graphical analysis.